Keyclic/docs-en/members.rst

     GET /people/{user}

-To filter users by email/pattern in email :
+To filter users by pattern in email :

 .. code-block:: bash